New Zealand Treasury: Statutory reporting

+These documents must be accompanied by statement of responsibility signed by the Secretary to the Treasury.

 Ministers

-The Treasury serves 7 portfolios and 5 ministers.
+The Treasury serves 12 portfolios and 8 ministers.

-List of Secretaries to the Treasury
+List of secretaries to the Treasury

 The Secretary to the Treasury is the public service head of the department.
 The role was created in 1873 when the offices of paymaster-general and under treasurer were amalgamated.